 In addition to putting food on our tables, America’s agribusinesses provide valuable jobs and growth during otherwise challenging economic times.
 It is because of the dedication of our farming and ranching community and supporting industries, that Americans have access to some of the most nutritious and delicious food options in the world.

-I joined my colleagues on the House Small Business Committee in holding an agriculture roundtable with representatives from the Ag industry to discuss their Farm Bill priorities.
+I had the opportunity to join with my colleagues on the House Small Business Committee in holding an agriculture roundtable with representatives from the Ag industry to discuss their Farm Bill priorities.
 I heard a consistent message that research, conservation and crop insurance should take precedence in the next Farm Bill.

-With approximately 96.7 percent of the 2.2 million U.S. farms defined by the Small Business Administration as small businesses, it’s important that as we discuss the Farm Bill reauthorization we keep in mind the majority of agribusinesses in this country are small producers.
+With approximately 96.7 percent of the 2.2 million U.S. farms defined by the Small Business Administration as small businesses, it was important that as we discussed the Farm Bill reauthorization we kept in mind the majority of agribusinesses in this country are small producers.
 With the massive debts and deficits that our country is facing, it is imperative that costs are cut in nearly every sector of the federal government.
-However, there are valuable programs which support food safety, innovation, and agricultural security that should be prioritized.
+However, there are valuable programs which support food safety, innovation, and agricultural security that needed to be prioritized.

-I joined with my colleagues from the Colorado Congressional Delegation urging the leadership of the House and Senate Agriculture Committees to pass a Farm Bill extension this year.
+I worked with my colleagues from the Colorado Congressional Delegation to urge the leadership of the House and Senate Agriculture Committees to pass a Farm Bill.
 Read the full letter here.
-We believe the Farm Bill represents a tremendous opportunity to support one of Colorado's and America's most crucial economic engines, to provide relief to farmers and ranchers affected by historic drought conditions, and to make a meaningful contribution toward our national debt and deficit reuction goals.
+The Farm Bill represents a tremendous opportunity to support one of Colorado's and America's most crucial economic engines, to provide relief to farmers and ranchers affected by historic drought conditions, and to make a meaningful contribution toward our national debt and deficit reduction goals.
 I am pleased to report we advanced the Farm Bill out of the House Agriculture with a strong bipartisan vote in May on 2013.

 The Farm Bill included an amendment offered by me and my Colorado colleagues Reps.
 Doug Lamborn (CO-05), Mike Coffman (CO-06) and Cory Gardner (CO-04) to allow the U.S. Forest Service (USFS) to lease new air tankers, at no additional cost to taxpayers, to fight wildfires.
 Read more about that amendment here.